-Switching to a help desk to manage your customer service can resolve almost all of the limitations of a shared mailbox with the exception of one (which we will get into later).
+Switching to a help desk to manage your customer service can resolve almost all of the limitations of a shared mailbox with the exception of one (which we’ll get into later).
 The main difference between managing your customer service email through a help desk instead of a shared mailbox is that a help desk organizes the status of customer emails and makes it easier to keep track of customer issues and resolve them in a timely manner.

 Among many other things, here are the main advantages of switching to a help desk to manage your email support:

 - No collision: Conversations are assigned to agents in most help desks and warn agents when another team member is viewing or replying to a conversation to avoid duplicate replies.